My mission is to help individuals find more space in their bodies and within themselves.

-I'M A BERLIN-BASED YOGA TEACHER, REIKI HEALER, WRITER, EDITOR, AND INTERSECTIONAL FEMINIST.
+I'M A BERLIN-BASED YOGA TEACHER, REIKI HEALER, WRITER, and EDITOR.

-I am also a carioca (born and raised in Rio de Janeiro) and a proud woman of color.
-I've explored a radically different path before surrendering to Yoga: after working as a writer in TV and online markets for 15 years (and reaching the point of burnout), it was time to surrender and take a leap toward growing into who I truly am.
+I am also a carioca (born in Rio de Janeiro), and I've explored a radically different path before surrendering to Yoga: after working as a writer in TV and online markets for 15 years and reaching the point of burnout, it was time to surrender and take a leap toward growing into who I truly am.
 Yoga has been indispensable in this process of self-discovery.

-This leap led me 10,000km across the ocean.
+This leap took me across the ocean.
 In Berlin, I earned a Master's degree in US-American Studies, with a focus on literature and intersectionality (Humboldt-Universität).
-Thanks to my intersectional studies and to Yoga, I embraced both the power that lies in holding space for myself and my wish to support others.
-This desire and my unending gratitude to Yoga took me to Dharamshala, in the Indian Himalayas, where I became a certified multi-style Yoga teacher (Trimurti Yoga / Yoga Alliance RYT 200).
-I am trained in the Hatha, Vinyasa, and Ashtanga traditions, and my physical Yoga practice focuses on the two first.
+Thanks to my intersectional studies and to Yoga, I embraced the power that lies in holding space for myself and my wish to support others.
+This desire and my unending gratitude to Yoga led me to Dharamshala, in the Indian Himalayas, where I became a certified multi-style Yoga teacher (Trimurti Yoga/Yoga Alliance RYT-200).
+I am trained in the Hatha, Vinyasa, and Ashtanga traditions, and my teaching focuses on the two first.

-Additionally, I will soon also be a certified Yoga Nidra instructor; through guided meditation, Yoga Nidra promotes a profoundly relaxed state of consciousness.
+Additionally, I will soon be a certified Yoga Nidra teacher; through guided meditation, Yoga Nidra promotes a profoundly relaxed state of consciousness.
 Participants feel between asleep and wakeful states, and among the benefits of this practice are increased relaxation and concentration in practitioners’ daily lives.

-Due to my understanding of Yoga as a system that goes much beyond physical postures (Asana), I incorporate other fundamental elements of the practice – such as meditation, Yoga philosophy, and my Yoga Nidra learnings – into my classes.
-My mission is to help individuals find more space in their bodies and within themselves, experiencing movements of breath, body, mind, and spirit, and engaging in a journey of exploration and self-discovery.
+Due to my understanding of Yoga as a system that goes much beyond physical postures (Asana), I incorporate other elements of the practice – such as meditation, Yoga philosophy, and my Yoga Nidra learnings – into my classes.
+My mission is to help individuals find more space in their bodies and within themselves, experiencing movements of breath, body, mind, and spirit, and engaging in a journey of exploration.
 To support this mission, I continuously work toward deepening my knowledge of Yoga and other holistic systems, such as Reiki and crystal healing.